AIDC T-5 Brave Eagle: Avionics and sensors

 NCSIST is developing an airborne AESA radar for the T-5 Brave Eagle but private Taiwanese firm Tron Future Tech has also bid their gallium nitride based AESA for the program.
 In 2019 it was announced that Pyras Technology would supply the radar and communications antennas for the platform.

 Variants

-In 2019 Jane’s reported that a light fighter AT-5 variant was planned to replace the Northrop F-5E/F Tiger II fleet.
+In 2019 Jane's reported that a light fighter AT-5 variant was planned to replace the Northrop F-5E/F Tiger II fleet.

+Incidents

+On 15 February 2025, the T-5 was involved in its first aviation incident.
+Both engines failed, and the sole occupant parachuted to safety as the aircraft crashed into the sea five nautical miles from Taitung City.
+The ROCAF grounded the T-5 fleet and began an investigation as pilot Lin Wei was treated at Mackay Memorial Hospital's Taitung Branch.
+Retired Lieutenant General Chang Yen-ting and Shu Hsiao-huang, an associate research fellow at the Institute for National Defense and Security Research, opined that a broken fan blade from one of the plane's engines striking the other could have caused both engines to fail.
+The plane's flight data recorder was recovered in March.